 Preview photos before recovery

-Part 2.
-How to Recover Photos from Disabled iPad without Backup
+Mode 1.
+How to Recover Photos from Disabled iPad Without Backup

 Launch Joyoshare iPhone Data Recovery on your desktop.
 Choose Recover from iDevice button at the top of the screen.
 Now you can connect your iPad to your computer.

 Note: If it is your first time to connect your iPad, you will be unable to use this program to extract your photos without entering the right passcode to authorize computer.
-In this case, you can go to part 3 or part 4 to choose to recover photos from iTunes or iCloud backup.
+In this case, you can go to Mode 2 or Mode 3 to choose to recover photos from iTunes or iCloud backup.

 Step 2 Choose and Scan iPad Photos